fpcbeacon/beaconpresbychurch/FORKING.md

 ## Make Changes

 Now you can edit files as much as you like and not worry about breaking the live site.
-Just be sure to the top left has your name and not `fpcbeacon / beaconpresbychurch` which is the live site.
+Just be sure to the top left has your name and not `fpcbeacon / beaconpresbychurch`, which is the live site.

 ## Merging Back to Live Site